sqwxl/jx/README.md

 # jx

-A JSON viewer for the terminal
+An interactive JSON explorer for the command line